devbrainlab/devbrainlab.github.io/README.md

 `/jekyll/research.markdown`

 Include your research from a `.bib` file!
-Bibliography generation uses [jekyll scholar](https://github.com/inukshuk/jekyll-scholar) and is configured in `_config.yml` .
+Bibliography generation uses [jekyll scholar](https://github.com/inukshuk/jekyll-scholar) and is configured in the `scholar` dictionary in `_config.yml` .
+Text in the body of `research.markdown` will be rendered above the bibliography.
+For each bibliography entry, a sub-page will be generated with the full citation entry (default in `/cites/`) that loads as an iframe in the page when the details button is clicked -- make sure you have a `url` or `doi` field in the citation!
 Any pdfs in `/jekyll/_papers/` that have the same as a citation key in the `.bib` file will be uploaded & linked from the site, eg. `/jekyll/_papers/authorPaperTitle2020.pdf` for

 ```BibTeX
 @article{authorPaperTitle2020,